 In addition to the potential for probation, fines, fees, loss of driving privileges, and jail time, there are various collateral consequences associated with DUI convictions in Arizona as well.
 Some examples of these collateral consequences include:

-For more information about Arizona’s penalties for aggravated DUIs and the potential collateral consequences of a DUI conviction, schedule a free initial consultation at The Weingart Firm.
+For more information about Arizona’s penalties for aggravated DUIs and the potential collateral consequences of a DUI conviction, schedule a free initial consultation at The Weingart Firm, PLLC.
 Our DUI attorneys have decades of experience handling DUI cases throughout Arizona.
-To speak with one of our experienced Tempe and Phoenix DUI defense lawyers in confidence, call 480-405-7922, or contact us online now.
-We are available 24/7.